 One prominent therapist was quoted saying the following in a Psychology Today article, “Parents need to stop being quick to judge or jump to conclusions with their teenagers,” says Dr. Breur.
 “Parents should want their teenager to be able to feel comfortable about needing and wanting help.”
 She explains that at times, parents may think that an intelligent child is synonymous with a mature child, capable of making wise judgments about drugs and alcohol.”

-Parent coach Rachael Robiner in the same article explains the key, “is bringing to the forefront an important issue often lacking in society when it comes to dealing with substance abuse: an in-depth understanding of addiction to include the need to replace the stigma often surrounding it with more empathy.
+Parental coach Rachael Robiner, in the same article explains the key, “is bringing to the forefront an important issue often lacking in society when it comes to dealing with substance abuse: an in-depth understanding of addiction to include the need to replace the stigma often surrounding it with more empathy.

 She explains that it’s essential for parents to “have more empathy with our children,” and to not see certain behaviors like lying as something personal.
 “It’s not the child doing the lying,” she says, but rather the result of how “addiction affects the brain making them think they have to lie.”